nnHomoli/SillinessLimiter/README.md

 Also includes customizable language file and dynamic IP support

-This plugin doesn't use any of the nms stuff so it should work on other versions too, however tested versions can be found on [Modrinth page](https://modrinth.com/plugin/sillinesslimiter/versions)
+This plugin doesn't use any of the NMS stuff, so it should work on other versions too

+However, tested versions can be found on [Modrinth page](https://modrinth.com/plugin/sillinesslimiter/versions)

 ![kick-example.jpg](kick-example.jpg)